atick-faisal/label-studio/docs/source/guide/manage_data.md

 You can also use [task sampling](https://labelstud.io/guide/start#Set-up-task-sampling-for-your-project) to use prediction score ordering.

 ### Example: Split a dataset using tabs and filters
 If you want to label a large dataset, you might want to use tabs and filters to split it up into smaller sections, and assign different annotators to different tabs.
-You can't assign annotators to specific tasks in Label Studio Community Edition, but you can rename the tabs after specific annotators as a way to basically assign tasks using tabs.
+You can't assign annotators to specific tasks in Annotation Hub Community Edition, but you can rename the tabs after specific annotators as a way to basically assign tasks using tabs.

 For example, you might split a dataset with 300 images into 3 different tabs, and have different annotators focus on each tab:
 1. In a project, create a filter where the **ID** field **is between** the values "1" and "100".
 Click away from the filter to review filtered items the tab.